clayrisser/linux-factory/README.md

-# deb-distro
+# linux-factory

-> a framework used to create custom debian operating systems
+> a framework used to create custom linux debian operating systems

 ## Tools